Book of Shadows

 A Book of Shadows is a book containing religious text and instructions for magical rituals found within the Neopagan religion of Wicca.
 Since its conception, it has made its way into many pagan practices and paths.
-The most famous Book of Shadows was created by the pioneering Wiccan Gerald Gardner sometime in the late 1940s or early 1950s, and which he utilised first in his Bricket Wood coven and then in other covens which he founded in following decades.
+The most famous Book of Shadows was created by the pioneering English Wiccan Gerald Gardner sometime in the late 1940s or early 1950s, and which he utilised first in his Bricket Wood coven and then in other covens which he founded in following decades.
 The Book of Shadows is also used by other Wiccan traditions, such as Alexandrian Wicca and Mohsianism, and with the rise of books teaching people how to begin following non-initiatory Wicca in the 1970s onward, the idea of the Book of Shadows was then further propagated amongst solitary practitioners unconnected to earlier, initiatory traditions.

 Initially, when Wicca was still dominated by covens, "only one copy [of the Book] existed for an entire coven, kept by the high priestess or high priest.
 That rule has proved unfeasible, and it is [now] commonplace for all Witches to have their own copies."
 In the various traditions that make up British Traditional Wicca, copies of the original Book composed by Gerald Gardner with the aid of his High Priestess Doreen Valiente, along with alterations and additions that have been made since then, is followed by adherents.
 Though originally a secret text only given to initiates of Wicca, many initiate and non-initiates alike have gone on to print various Books of Shadows.
 These figures include Charles Cardell, Lady Sheba, and Janet and Stewart Farrar to name a few.
 In other Wiccan traditions and amongst a number of solitary practitioners, alternate versions of the Book of Shadows have been written, which are independent of Gardner's original.

 Numerous associations and traditions have since grown up around the Book of Shadows.
 Traditionally, "a Witch's book of shadows is destroyed upon death."
 It can be an experimental practice, everyday ritual works, or a record of magic.
 This is also a book of inspiration and can be used in future rituals.
 The concept of the Book of Shadows has subsequently appeared in popular culture, for instance being used in the American television series Charmed, which popularised the Book of Shadows.